Rom946/AI-Social-Media/README.md

-# Image Generation with Stable Diffusion and Text Generation
+# Image Generation with Web Scraping and Text Generation

-This project is a web application that generates images using the Stable Diffusion model and generates text (post names, usernames, and comments) using the GPT-Neo model from Hugging Face.
-The application is built with Flask and uses various libraries for image and text generation.
+This project is a web application that generates images by scraping the web based on trending topics and generates text (post names, usernames, and comments) using the GPT-Neo model from Hugging Face.
+The application is built with Flask and uses various libraries for image scraping and text generation.

 ## Features

-- Generate random images based on a prompt using the Stable Diffusion model.
+- Generate random images based on trending topics using web scraping.
 - Generate creative and engaging post names, usernames, and comments using the GPT-Neo model.
 - Display generated posts with images, captions, likes, dislikes, and comments.
 - Add random comments to posts.